• Skip to content

 Baby development at 5-6 months: what’s happening

 At 5-6 months, your baby is learning about who they are.
 Your baby is also working out the difference between parents, caregivers, strangers, adults and children.
-At this age, your baby has made important attachments to you and other close family members or carers and likes spending time with these people.
+At this age, your baby has made important attachments to you and other close family members or carers and likes spending time with you and them.

-Around this time, your baby might seem more aware or afraid of grown-ups they don’t know well – this is the beginning of stranger anxiety.
+Around this time, your baby might seem more aware of or even fearful of strangers.
 It’s a typical part of learning to feel safe in the world.
 If you give your baby time, they’ll eventually get used to new people.

 Your baby can express emotions – laughing, squealing and smiling with happiness, joy and pleasure.
 At this age, your baby smiles when they want to.
 But your baby also grunts, frowns and cries if they’re angry or sad.